Adetec/FEND-C5-QA/README.md

 #### Answer

-No, Bootstrap and other CSS frameworks should not be used, all responsiveness should be done with CSS.
+No, Bootstrap and other CSS frameworks should not be used, all responsiveness should be done with **PURE CSS**.
 ***

 ### Q4.
 Accessibility